Clear cell carcinoma of the ovary is a type of malignant ovarian epithelial tumor.

 Treatment and prognosis

 They are almost always malignant although the majority (75%) of clear cell carcinomas present as stage I disease whose prognosis appears to be better than that of other ovarian cancers of comparable stage.
-Overall response to chemotherapy in advanced stages are considered poor 3.
+Overall response to chemotherapy in advanced stages is considered poor 3.

 - 1. Ghossain MA, Buy JN, Lignères C et-al. Epithelial tumors of the ovary: comparison of MR and CT findings.
 Radiology.
 1991;181 (3): 863-70.
 Radiology (abstract) - Pubmed citation